Illia Kovtun: 2024

 Kovtun competed at the World Cups in Cairo, Cottbus, and Baku; he won gold on the parallel bars at each competition.
 He next competed at the Osijek Challenge Cup where he won gold on floor exercise and silver on parallel bars behind Lukas Dauser.
 In late April Kovtun competed at the European Championships alongside Nazar Chepurnyi, Igor Radivilov, Radomyr Stelmakh, and Oleg Verniaiev; together they qualified to the team final in first place and individually Kovtun qualified to the parallel bars and horizontal bars finals.
-Additionally Kovtun finished sixth in the all-around.
+Additionally, Kovtun finished sixth in the all-around.
 During event finals Kovtun won gold on both apparatuses.
-During the team final Kovtun contributed scores on pommel horse, rings, parallel bars, and horizontal bar towards Ukraine's first place finish.
+During the team final Kovtun contributed scores on pommel horse, rings, parallel bars, and horizontal bar towards Ukraine's first-place finish.

 Kovtun competed at the 2024 Olympic Games alongside Chepurnyi, Radivilov, Stelmakh, and Verniaiev.
-During the qualification round Kovtun helped Ukraine qualify to the team final and individually he qualified to the all-around, floor exercise, and parallel bars finals.
-During the team final Kovtun contributed scores on all apparatuses except vault towards Ukraine's fifth place finish.
+During the qualification round, Kovtun helped Ukraine qualify for the team final, and individually he qualified for the all-around, floor exercise, and parallel bars finals.
+During the team final, Kovtun contributed scores on all apparatuses except vault towards Ukraine's fifth-place finish.
 During the all-around final Kovtun competed cleanly on all six apparatuses, finishing the event in fourth place, just 0.199 points behind bronze medalist Xiao Ruoteng.
 In the parallel bars final Kovtun earned a score of 15.500 to win the silver medal behind reigning Olympic parallel bars champion Zou Jingyuan.

-2025
+2025–2026

-In July 2025 the International Gymnastics Federation approved Kovtun's nationality change, allowing him to represent Croatia in international competition.
+In July 2025, the International Gymnastics Federation approved Kovtun's nationality change, allowing him to represent Croatia in international competition.
+However, he was not be able to compete until 10 July 2026 as Ukraine did not consent to the nationality change, resulting in a one-year hold.

+After his hold expired, it was announced that Kovtun would make his debut for Croatia at the Croatian-hosted 2026 European Championships.
+On the first day of the competition, Kovtun won his first European all-around title, one-thousandth of a point ahead of Arsenii Dukhno.
+During event finals, he placed fourth on floor exercise and horizontal bar and won gold on parallel bars.

 Personal life

-Kovtun was born in Cherkasy on 10 August 2003.
-His parents enrolled him in gymnastics classes at the age of three, which he attended with his older sister.
-He speaks Ukrainian, Russian, and Croatian.
 He has resided in Osijek, Croatia since the 2022 Russian invasion of Ukraine.
+He acquired Croatian citizenship in 2025.